All Episodes

 And I'm not stopping that at all.

-And I have had an instance, one in my life that was negative.
+And I have had an instance, one in my life, that was negative.

-Every other instance, the the cops were professional.
+Every other instance, the cops were professional.

 And I went on my way.

-And then I hired a lawyer and you know, paid the fine.
+And then I hired a lawyer and, you know, paid the fine.

-They all they really want is the money.
+All they really want is the money.

 They don't even want the points on your license.

-Uh I'm sorry you went through it.
+I'm sorry you went through it.

 I don't know what to tell you.

-Um, I would say to everybody for your own protection.
+I would say to everybody for your own protection.

 If the officer says, please exit your vehicle, yes, sir.